 You can look into a company’s profit-generating capacity by acquiring data from several profit-related indicators.
 This will provide you with insight into the company’s project performance and profit analysis.
-This data may highlight areas where improvements are required—for example, productivity, cost variance, and schedule adherence.
+This data may highlight areas where improvements are required—for example, lawyer’s productivity, cost variance, and schedule adherence.

 Suppose you set ambitious goals on project profitability as a manager.
 In that case, you need to keep striving to motivate your employees to push on with project quality as expressed by several parameters, such as:

 ● Lawyer’s utilization rate

 How much profit is earned by each lawyer?